shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Decorator – Beauty is in the eye of the beholder, and most beholders agree with a deer’s taste in décor.
 Decorators change the colors of buildings, decorate interiors, and make spaces more pleasurable to live in.
 These deer can achieve renown and are welcomed throughout the land.

+Miracle Worker – Not all injuries heal over time.
+For those injuries, these deer have the answer.
+They heal wounds and injuries thought to be incurable, helping the blind see, the lame walk, and the mute speak.

 # Bear

 Darkvision, Smellvision, Hearvision